suresh466/mcguru/README.md

     q1.right_count = 2
 ```

-    (questions sorted at the end of the first iteration):
+    (questions sorted at the end of the this iteration):

 **Questions** = [q3,q2] (q1 is deleted because I got it right 2 times contenously)
 #### and so on... until max iterations is reached or until I get all questions right 2 times in a row.